tytydraco/yessleep/out/Nowhere_House_Down_The_Lane.md

 So, I continued down the hallway.

-I could still hear the TV that I was watching only moments ago too.
+I could still hear the TV blaring in the distance.

 I wondered somehow, if I was in one of those escape rooms.